tobyqin/xmind2testlink/README.md

 5. Sub topics for a test case will be treated as test steps.
    - It is okay to design test step **with action** but **without expected results**.
 6. Use `!` to ignore any test suite / test case / test step that you don't want to convert.
-7. The root topic will not be converted, please treat it as target suite node in TestLink.
+7. The root topic will not be converted, just treat it as target suite node in TestLink.
 8. Free topic and notes will not be converted.
 9. Only the mindmap in first sheet will be converted.